zebelity/happy-teatime-react/README.md

 * Signup Page: The app includes a signup page where new users can create an account to start reviewing their favorite bubble tea menu items.
 * Homepage show Top 3 Highest Scores along with their scores.
 This provides a quick overview of the most popular choices among users.
+* Like favorite function can work as a global function.
+* Search by brand or name of menu from homepage search bar

 Enjoy your bubble tea adventures with Happy TeaTime!